Armed Forces of the Democratic Republic of the Congo: Equipment

 In addition to these 2014 figures, in March 2010, it was reported that the DRC's land forces had ordered US$80 million worth of military equipment from Ukraine which included 20 T-72 main battle tanks, 100 trucks and various small arms.
 Tanks have been used in the Kivus in the 2005–09 period.

 In February 2014, Ukraine revealed that it had achieved the first export order for the T-64 tank to the DRC Land Forces for 50 T-64BV-1s.

 In June 2015 it was reported that Georgia had sold 12 of its Didgori-2 to the DRC for $4 million.
 The vehicles were specifically designed for reconnaissance and special operations.
 Two of the vehicles are a recently developed conversion to serve for medical field evacuation.

 The United Nations confirmed in 2011, both from sources in the Congolese military and from officials of the Commission nationale de contrôle des armes légères et de petit calibre et de réduction de la violence armée, that the ammunition plant called Afridex in Likasi, Katanga Province, manufactures ammunition for small arms and light weapons.

+In 2025 reported foreign equipment suppliers to the FARDC included the United States, Russia, China, France, the United Kingdom, Belarus, Belgium, Brazil, the Czech Republic, India, Israel, Japan, the Netherlands, Portugal, South Africa, Spain, Ukraine, and the United Arab Emirates.